2.1. Dark or Hidden Figure of Crime

 Shanell Sanchez

-It is difficult to determine that amount of crime that occurs in our communities every year because many crimes never come to the attention of the criminal justice system.
-There are various reasons that will be discussed, such as victims not reporting, victims not realizing they are victims, and offenders not getting caught.
+It is difficult to determine the amount of crime that occurs in our communities every year because many crimes never come to the attention of the criminal justice system.
+Various reasons will be discussed, such as victims not reporting, victims not realizing they are victims, and offenders not getting caught.
 Research reveals, that on average, more than half of the nation’s violent crimes, or nearly 3.4 million violent victimizations per year, went unreported to the police between 2006 and 2010, according to a new report published by the Bureau of Justice Statistics (BJS).
 [1] Because of this underreporting of crime, criminologists often refer to a concept known as the dark figure of crime.

-There are three general sources of crime statistics that will be covered in this chapter: official statistics, which we often describe as reported statistics, self-report statistics, and victimization statistics.
+Three general sources of crime statistics will be covered in this chapter: official statistics, which we often describe as reported statistics, self-report statistics, and victimization statistics.
 Each of these sources of crime statistics has pros and cons, and we will spend time discussing those as well.
 Additionally, we will discuss the importance of looking at crime trends over time, relying upon statistics and research when developing policy, and how data should be a tool that enhances the criminal justice system.

 Dark Figure of Crime Example